 While you want to eliminate sources of light as much as you can, a little bit of noise could actually help you sleep better.
 One great way that you can introduce soothing sounds into your bedroom is by adding a nice water feature somewhere in the room.
 Adding a few wind chimes by your window could also be a great way to add sound, as are white noise machines.

 While more and more people are aware of the effects of colours on psychology, some people will still choose style over function when picking colours for their bedroom.
 Sure, bright orange or burgundy might look good on Pinterest, but you should go with colours that won’t affect your sleep first and foremost.

 Did you know that blue is associated with healing and is said to relieve aches and pains and reduce blood pressure?
 Or that green could relieve anxiety by creating a safer feeling environment?
-So, if you’re going to pick colors, try to go for more muted ones like pastels, light blues, or greens.
-And if you absolutely want to add vibrant colors, try to pick them for accent pieces instead.
+So, if you’re going to pick colours, try to go for more muted ones like pastels, light blues, or greens.
+And if you absolutely want to add vibrant colours, try to pick them for accent pieces instead.